-- The Camp de Base and the Carbet-manger; Two snack-bar restaurants are located in the park, near to the aviary and the play area.
-The Carbet-manger inside the aviary is located in an Amazon village decor with a terrace overlooking the giant otters' river. - Le Panoramic, the Domaine de Crécy restaurant, is 2 minutes on foot from Parrot World - it has a sunny terrace and overlooks the golf course.
-It serves visitors in search of a refined and gourmet food, made from fresh, seasonal produce. - A picnic area is also provided for visitors to the park.
+- Two snack-bar restaurants are planned in the park, near to the aviary and play area.
+The sales outlet inside the aviary will be located in an Amazon village decor with a terrace overlooking the giant otters' river. - Le Panoramic, the Domaine de Crécy restaurant, is 2 minutes on foot from Parrot World - it has a sunny terrace and overlooks the golf course.
+It serves visitors with refined dishes, made from fresh, seasonal produce. - A picnic area will also be provided for visitors to the park.